range of tankless water heaters

 turning the cold water off

-When you're choosing a water heater, be sure to factor in the needs of your household, including how many people live there and how much hot water you typically use.
+The right water heater depends on how many people live in your home and whether you run multiple showers, appliances, and faucets at the same time.
 Fortunately, A. O. Smith's water heater selector tool helps you determine the right appliance for your needs, and we offer excellent support services when you need to talk to a representative about what's the best choice for your household.

 Problems With Your Tankless Water Heater